-The origin of Western consumerism could be understood from a historical perspective tracing back to the bleeding economy of two world wars.
-Encouraging people to consumption of goods was an effective tool to increase productivity and capital flow, recovering the raditional economic theories and ideas from the 19th and 20th centuries which facilitated this transformation has stuck with us ever since and still shape the way we think and act.
+The origin of Western consumerism could be understood from a historical perspective through the aftermaths of the two world wars.
+Encouraging people to consume goods was an effective tool to increase productivity and capital flow to recover the bleeding economy.
+However, the underlying economic theories and ideas from the 19th and 20th centuries which facilitated this transformation have stuck with us ever since and still shape the way we think and act.
 For instance, it would be fair to assume that most students taking part of any higher education at some point have encountered the famous Law on Demand by Stanley Jevons (1871) or the Circular Flow diagram of Paul Samuelson (1948).
-While contributing to increase human life quality at the time, there is no secret that consumerism in the 21st century has caused devastating overexploitation of planetary resources while failing to fulfill basic human needs (Raworth, 2021).
+While increasing human life quality at the time, there is no secret that consumerism in the 21st century has caused devastating overexploitation of planetary resources while failing to fulfill basic human needs (Raworth, 2021).
 Maybe some of you would already agree that traditional economic theories, some of them over a hundred years old, have little to say about people’s needs in the world we live in today.

-Though consumerism is so much more complicated than a product of some theories, it’s a worldview and a culture intertwined in fundamental structures of our society.
-Even though many of us are aware of the environmental risks today’s economic system cause, consumerism is constructed to interact with our subconscious in order to maintain the status-quo.
-For instance by advocating material substitutes for basic human emotional and social needs such as well-being, happiness, success and status and connecting them to peoples ability to consume.
-Advertising trending clothes and objects is for example directed to human tribal instincts like searching approval for social inclusion and hoarding for times of emergency (Stibbe, Naish 2009).
-The problem is that the advertised product rarely fulfill these emotional needs, neither does the purpose of today’s economic system.
+Consumerism is much more complicated than an economic solution.
+It’s a worldview intertwined in the fundamental structures of our society.
+Even though many of us are aware of the environmental risks posed by an abundant lifestyle, consumerist norms and societal structures are compelling our subconscious to maintain the status-quo.
+For instance, by advocating material substitutes for basic human emotional and social needs such as well-being, happiness, success and status measured by peoples' ability to consume.
+Advertisements of trending clothes and objects are for example directed towards human tribal instincts like searching approval for social inclusion and hoarding for future emergencies (Stibbe, Naish 2009).
+The problem is that the advertised products rarely fulfill these emotional needs and neither does today’s economic system.
 Instead, the economy has become an end in itself, an organism fed by our consumption and designed to prioritize its own survival before anything else (Raworth, 2021).

-It is time for us to ask what values this economic organism serves.
+It's time to ask ourselves what values this economic organism serves.
 Looking closer at the traditional economic theories giving rise to it reveals an anthropocentric (human-centered) worldview where nature is seen as measurable, predictable and controllable by the superior human species.
-From this perspective, the value of nature is only regarded in terms of material resources that could be translated into quantified commodities. intrinsic meanings of nature connecting to the experience of being in nature and other lifeforms are (Merchant, 2008).
+From this perspective, the value of nature is only regarded in terms of material resources that could be translated into quantified commodities.
+Meanwhile, intrinsic meanings of nature like the experience of being in nature and other lifeforms are neglected (Merchant, 2008).
 This is why so-called “green capitalism” is undesired.
-Because continuing to consume the same of products, even if they are claimed to be "sustainably made", will reinforce a system of consumerist thinking.
-Thus, the endless hunt for more stuff that won’t fulfill our emotional needs would continue, only with a different, green label.
-Meanwhile, we risk to lose it all.
+Because continuing to consume the same amount of products, even if they are claimed to be "sustainably made", will reinforce a system of consumerist thinking.
+Thus, the endless hunt for more material things that won’t fulfill our emotional needs will continue, only with a different, green label.

 References: